George Mallory: 1922 British Mount Everest expedition

-Mallory returned to the Himalayas as a member of the 1922 British Everest expedition.
-The expedition's objective was to become the first to summit Everest.
-On 2 March, Mallory, Howard Somervell, John Noel, Edward Strutt, George Finch, and Arthur Wakefield, crossed the English Channel, travelled by train to Marseille and departed on board the passenger liner Caledonia on 3 March.
-Mallory engaged in deck tennis with Somervell and Wakefield and attended Finch's oxygen class, which enabled him to overcome his ambivalence about its implementation.
-After docking in Bombay, they arrived in Darjeeling on 20 March, where they coalesced with the rest of the expedition.
+Mallory returned to the Himalayas as a member of the 1922 British Everest expedition which was attempting to be the first to summit Everest.

+On 2 March 1922, Mallory, Howard Somervell, John Noel, Edward Strutt, George Finch, and Arthur Wakefield, crossed the English Channel, travelled by train to Marseille and, on 3 March, departed for Bombay on board the passenger liner Caledonia.

+During the voyage, Mallory attended Finch's bottled oxygen class, which help him to overcome his uncertainty about its use.

+After docking in Bombay, they arrived in Darjeeling on 20 March, where they met up with the rest of the expedition.

 Members left in groups for the march to Phari.

 Mallory's group departed under expedition leader General Charles Granville Bruce, arriving in Phari on 6 April and joined the following day by the remainder of the expedition.

 They arrived at the Rongbuk Monastery on 30 April.

 On 1 May, the expedition pitched Base Camp at an altitude of 5029 m, 2.75 mi below the junction of the Rongbuk Glacier and East Rongbuk Glacier.

 First summit attempt, Mallory, Somervell, Norton, and Morshead

-On 20 May, at 7:30 am, Mallory, Howard Somervell, Edward Norton, Henry Morshead, and four porters began their day at Camp IV, on the North Col at an elevation of 7010 m.
-At 8 am, after getting roped up, the eight men commenced their ascent without supplemental oxygen.
-They aimed to climb the North Ridge and establish Camp V at an altitude of 7925 m, from where they planned an attempt to reach the summit.
-At 11:30 am, they attained an elevation of 7620 m, a gain of 610 m from the North Col, in 3 1/2 hours, a vertical climbing rate of 174 m per hour, including stops.
-Mallory estimated that from their present position, it would necessitate three hours to ascend 305 m and pitch Camp V there, which left little time for the porters to return to Camp IV on the North Col before nightfall, and was uncertain of finding a well-sheltered area from the strong winds on the lee-side of the North Ridge above them.
-Therefore, they abandoned their initial plan and erected Camp V at their current altitude of 7620 m.
-The four porters departed for the North Col camp at 3 pm, and Mallory, Somervell, Norton, and Morshead spent the night at Camp V.
+On 20 May, at 7:30 a.m., Mallory, Howard Somervell, Edward Norton, Henry Morshead, and four porters began their day at Camp IV, on the North Col at an elevation of 7010 m.

+After roping up at 8:00 a.m., the team began their ascent without supplemental oxygen.

+They planned to climb the North Ridge and establish Camp V at an altitude of 7925 m, and from there attempt to reach the summit.

+At 11:30 a.m., they attained an elevation of 7620 m, a gain of 610 m from the North Col, in 3 1/2 hours, a vertical climbing rate of 174 m per hour, including stops.

+Mallory estimated that from their present position, it would necessitate three hours to ascend 305 m and pitch Camp V.

+That would leave little time for the porters to return to Camp IV on the North Col before nightfall, and he was uncertain of finding a well-sheltered area from the strong winds on the lee-side of the North Ridge above them.

+Mallory decided to abandon their initial plan and erected Camp V at their current altitude of 7620 m.

+The four porters departed for the North Col camp at 3:00 p.m., and Mallory, Somervell, Norton, and Morshead spent the night at Camp V.